NYC restaurants located within a 5 minute walk of Houston Street Station | Ratings, Reviews & Maps

 3 Star Rating Although the service was good, I was quite disappointed by the food at Houston Hall.
 We weren't really hungry so we ordered the mushroom pizza to share.
 The pizza is sub-par and a big mistake knowing that Song 'E Napule is a few blocks east.
 The beer selection is very generic and the menu didn't specify where the beers come from so I assume they're local beer.
 Although they have Maß at the hall, I couldn't find any German beer on the menu.
 We were there on Wednesday after work and did not know that a flood of people from the running meetup usually go there after their run.
 I'd avoid this place for these reasons.

-Marcel Ramos - a month ago
+Marcel Ramos - 4 months ago

 Show More